 - If the user knows neither of these numbers, clicking the button in the ETC column will open an ETC window showing the Available Workbooks pane (Figure 1); a workbook ID can be entered in APT from that list.

 - If an invalid ETC WB ID is entered, an error message, “404: Not Found,” is displayed in the browser.
 In that case, open the ETC separately in another window, instead of using the APT-ETC connectivity capability, to find the correct ETC WB ID.

 Use case 2: validating a previously entered ETC Wkbk.Calc ID entry in APT

 If the user wants to open a specified ETC Wkbk.Calc ID entry to inspect the information, click the button to the right of that field—this will open the referenced ETC WB (and CALC if provided) in the browser.
 You can then confirm the information in that referenced CALC.

 Note: An ETC Wkbk.Calc ID number in APT is not validated until the user opens that calculation in the ETC from within APT.

 Additional information and caveats

 There are no protections in place to keep a user from changing a referenced CALC after the fact.
-To maintain the viability of the cross referencing from APT to ETC, users should take care not to change or update calculations that they are cross-referencing to APT.
+To maintain the viability of the cross-referencing from APT to ETC, users should take care not to change or update calculations that they are cross-referencing to APT.
 Hence, users may want to wait until near the end of their proposal preparations to add the relevant links to the appropriate calculations.